 If you have a word lover on your gift list, Martha and Grant have book recommendations for you.
-For adults, Martha recommends linguist Geoffrey Nunberg’s collection of essays, The Years of Living Dangerously.
-For kids, Grant’s been enjoying David Shannon’s work, which includes, Good Boy Fergus, No, David, David Smells, and David gets in Trouble.
+For adults, Martha recommends linguist Geoffrey Nunberg’s collection of essays, The Years of Talking Dangerously.
+For kids, Grant’s been enjoying David Shannon’s work, which includes, Good Boy, Fergus!, No, David!, David Smells!, and David gets in Trouble.

 A woman from Dallas wants to know about a verbal habit she grew up with in her Cajun French speaking Louisiana family.
 It’s use of repetition for emphasis, as in, “it’s hot, but it’s not hot hot.”
 Grant explains how reduplications, or a repetition of a word or part of a word, appear in many languages, including Cajun French.
 For more, check out Albert Valdman’s French and Creole in Louisiana, and Mary Ellen Scullen’s paper “New Insights Into French Reduplication“.

 Photo by Randall Chancellor.
 Used under a Creative Commons license.